 Sprint 2: Prepare for Focus Groups (December 2020) – Underway

-The team is currently updating the Technology proof of concept based on feedback received during the interviews and preparing for the focus groups in Sprint 3.
-Updates include:
+The team updated the Technology Library proof of concept based on feedback received during the Sprint 1 interviews and prepared for the focus groups in Sprint 3.
+Updates included:

 - Reorganizing the content by personas.